A summer rhythm where keiki build confidence without pressure

 8-Week Core Program Steady, foundational, intentional

-12-Week Summer Camp Deeper, more immersive, project-driven
+12-Week Summer Program Deeper, more immersive, project-driven

 Main focus